Need To Know

 Four, including one suite.

-Midday, but guests can linger longer in the house itself if they wish.
+11am, but guests can linger longer in the house itself if they wish.
+Check-in is 3pm.

 Rates exclude breakfast (from €5).
 You can rent the whole house on a self-catering basis.

-Le Trésor is an ideal base for weekend hen parties, and runs a variety of activity programmes, from the strenuous to the soporific, including husky riding, skiing, rafting, and beauty treatments.
+Le Trésor is an ideal base for weekend hen parties, and runs a variety of activity programmes, from the strenuous to the soporific, including husky-sledding, skiing, rafting, and beauty treatments.

 January–March (but you can book the whole house during this period).

 At the hotel